Use Docker Compose

 ).At this point, you should be able to open your app in your browser on http://localhost:3000 and see it running.

-See the app stack in Docker Dashboard
+See the app stack in Docker Desktop Dashboard

-If you look at the Docker Dashboard, you'll see that there is a group named getting-started-app.
+If you look at the Docker Desktop Dashboard, you'll see that there is a group named getting-started-app.
 This is the project name from Docker

 Compose and used to group the containers together.
 By default, the project name is simply the name of the directory that the